install.packages("TileMaker") ## soon!

 the target in order to quickly obtain actionable information.

-The number of tiles per column is 4
+The number of tiles per column is 4 by default, but is

-customizeable using the cols
+customizeable using the cols argument.

 Another example, if one wanted to quickly see average diamond prices by cut, we could do so easily: